Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20200809: The menu system has been rewritten.
+If the menu has been customized then it will be necessary to update to the new configuration.
+See config/example-menu.cfg for configuration details and see klippy/extras/display/menu.cfg for examples.

 20200731:  The behavior of the `progress` attribute reported by the `virtual_sdcard` printer object has changed.
 Progress is no longer reset to 0 when a print is paused.
 It will now always report